kide-vm/kide/lib/ast/README.md

 The important thing here is that Messages and Frames are normal objects.

-Anf interestingly we can partly use ruby to find the method, so in a way it is not just a top down transformation. but the sending goes back up and then down again.
+And interestingly we can partly use ruby to find the method, so in a way it is not just a top down transformation. but the sending goes back up and then down again.

 The Message object is the second parameter to the compile method, the run-time part as it were.